 Circling Back to Basics: Anti-Money Laundering Regulations for Designated Non-Financial Businesses and Professions in the UAE

-Mohamed Kenawy - Senior Associate - Financial Crime
+Mohamed Kenawy - Senior Associate - White Collar Crime & Investigations

 For decades, jurisdictions worldwide have spent significant efforts on combating money laundering and terrorist financing.
 Most protective frameworks focus on introducing new regulations/obligations to the relevant Anti-Money Laundering (‘AML’) national legislation in a way that aligns with international standards.
 The leading international standards are the 40 recommendations of the Financial Action Task Force (‘FATF’), an inter-governmental body responsible for setting international best practice in this area by developing and promoting control policies so as to protect the global financial system against illicit flows of funds.